ktarpey/watchlist-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ## WatchlistGateway :id=watchlistgateway
-> <p>The <strong>central component of the SDK</strong>.
+> The <strong>central component of the SDK</strong>.
 It is responsible for connecting to Barchart's
 > Watchlist Service.
-It can be used to query, edit, and delete watchlists.</p>
+It can be used to query, edit, and delete watchlists.

 **Kind**: global class
 **Extends**: <code>Disposable</code>
 **Access**: public
+**Import**: @barchart/watchlist-client-js/lib/gateway/WatchlistGateway
+**File**: /lib/gateway/WatchlistGateway.js

 * [WatchlistGateway](#WatchlistGateway) ⇐ <code>Disposable</code>
     * _instance_